Training Calendar

 August

-Nurturing Play and Creativity in Young Children Through Everyday Conversation
+Using Everyday Conversations to Nurture Play and Creativity in Young Children

 Gain strategies for nurturing children’s play and creativity through everyday conversational prompts, scaffolds, and questions.
-By the end of this webinar, you will be able to:
+By the end of this webinar, participants will be able to:

 • Identify the key reasons why play and creativity are so powerful in young children’s development and why everyday conversation plays a critical role.